Free EU AI Act Digital Omnibus planning tool

 Frequently asked questions

-Use these answers to separate current law, provisional-agreement planning, and evidence actions before relying on a deadline assumption.
+Use these answers to separate existing AI Act obligations, Council-adopted Digital Omnibus dates pending OJ, and evidence actions before relying on a deadline assumption.